 The dog sounds like this because they want to sleep with you or near you; being separated goes against their pack animal instincts.

-Bored dogs are likely to make more dog sounds than an entertained dog.
+Bored dogs are likely to make more dog sounds than entertained dogs.
 If there is nothing for them to do, they feel like their only option is to vocalise their feelings.

 An example of a good, quiet enrichment toy is tying an old towel into a knot and shoving some treats into the knot.
-This will keep your dog busy without creating more noise.
+It will keep your dog busy without creating more noise.

 5. Noise Sensitive

-Dogs are better listeners than we are, and they aren’t able to shut out noises and distractions.
+Dogs are better listeners than we are, but that also means they can't shut out noises and distractions as easily.

-Your home may be quiet to you, but it might be quite loud and busy for your dog.
+Your home may be quiet to you, but it might be pretty loud and busy for your dog.

 The best way to tackle a noise-sensitive dog is to help them block out some of that external noise with some white noise.
-You can do this by keeping the TV or radio on all night or investing in a white noise machine.
+You can keep the TV or radio on all night or invest in a white noise machine.

 6. There is Something Outside

-Some dogs do only bark at actual triggers.
-For example, your dog may bark at night, because it can see a cat walking around the backyard.
+Some dogs do only bark at triggers.
+For example, your dog may bark at night because it can see a cat walking around the backyard.

-If there is no pattern to the barking, it may be worth filming your dog’s sleeping area to be sure there is no stimulus that triggers them to bark.
-Then you can direct your efforts to prevent triggers coming near your dog.
+If there is no pattern to the barking, it may be worth filming your dog's sleeping area to ensure no stimulus triggers them to bark.
+Then you can direct your efforts to prevent triggers from coming near your dog.

 Here’s How to Stop Dog Barking at Night

 Unfortunately, this will suck a bit.
-To fix this problem, you have to ignore your dog, which means the barking will get worse before it gets better.
+To fix this problem, you have to ignore your dog, which means the barking will worsen before it gets better.

-You have to stay strong and not respond, that means no calling out, no yelling and don’t let them out of their sleeping space.
-Comforting your dog, even once in this process, means they’ll learn that barking sometimes gives them attention.
+You have to stay strong and not respond.
+That means no calling out, no yelling and don't let your dog out of their sleeping space.

 Another thing you can try is tiring your dog out before bed.
 Try taking your dog for a late walk, play together in the backyard or play some tug of war in the house before bed.
 Whatever works best for you, physically wearing your dog out will hopefully drain their energy enough that they sleep instead of bark.

-There are other tools you can use to stop your dog barking at night if you are at the end of your rope and need a quick solution.
+You can use other tools to stop your dog from barking at night if you are at the end of your rope and need a quick solution.

 Tools to Stop My Dog Barking at Night

-You have three excellent options to choose from to get your dog to stop barking at night.
+We recommend three excellent options to get your dog to stop barking at night.

 Option 1: Ultrasonic Devices